HL7-DaVinci/CRD/README.md

 This software lets EHR vendors and payer organizations examine how the proposed standard will work and allows them to test their own implementation of the standard.

 ## Running CRD
+A live demo is hosted by [HL7 FHIR Foundry](https://foundry.hl7.org/products/f03f9ffa-83b1-43fd-a4d7-4641d72e275c), where you may also download curated configurations to run yourself.

 You can find a complete end-to-end set up guide for DRLS, including CRD, [here](SetupGuideForMacOS.md).